SelimOzel/MarketMeannesIndex/README.md

 # MarketMeannesIndex
 Analysis of MMI from Financial Hacker

-## A Twitter Study of Market Meanness Index
+## A Github Study of Market Meanness Index
 This analysis is based on market meanness index (MMI) as explained in Financial Hacker [1].

 First, I will apply the index to a randomly generated gaussian series and a full cycle of a sine wave with the same type of gaussian added as noise on top.
 The hypothesis is that MMI should roughly tell me that 75% of samples in both cases will revert to median.
 Next, I will apply the same MMI to an exponential growth function with same gaussian noise.
 I would expect a smaller MMI.